machinat/sociably/docs/rendering-elements.md

 ### Pause

 `Machinat.Pause` is an utility to make a pause between messages.
-Add a `<Machinat.Pause/>` element and set `until` prop to an async function.
-The `until` function will be awaited while sending and postpone sending of the rest messages afterward.
+It can be done by adding a `<Machinat.Pause/>` element and optionally set the `until` prop with an async function.

 ```js
 import delay from 'delay';